 After a moment she said, “I have to go.
 I’ve got some of my homework to finish up.”

-“Yeah, all right,” I said, trying to keep the anger out of my voice.
+“Fine,” I said, trying to keep the anger out of my voice.
 I’d corner her later.

 I watched her walk away.

 Late that night, I snuck into the kitchen to finish my last few assignments.
 Remmy’s sketchbook was still lying open to the picture of Archibald.
 He had finished it off with a very careful signature in the bottom right corner, as always.
 Remmy Case.